berni-ai/berni-ai/README.md

 ## 🎓 Education

-I hold an MSc in Data Science from **Northumbria University, Newcastle**, and love solving real-world problems with practical tools and creative thinking.
+I hold an MSc in Data Science from **Northumbria University, Newcastle**, and love solving realworld problems with practical tools and creative thinking.

 ---